jgthomas-12/m0_be_oop/self-eval.md

 - What did you learn from this exercise that you want to remember as you begin Mod 1?
     - Try and go throug the problems and lessons before we dig into them as a class.
 Having a small amount of insight prior to starting Mod 0 has made understanding the information much easier.
 Keep focusing on communication and working through problems with different people.
 Everyone has a different learning style and encounters different problems.
 Sometimes the easiest solutions take the longest time to fix because they blend in with the code easily.

+    I should probably get better about using git to save work as I'm going through it.
+I have a tendency to just bulldog through the problem without saving my process.
+I'd like to be better about that.